Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces

 \section{Acknowledgement.}

+The authors are grateful to the two referees for their reviews.
+Their constructive suggestions and criticism have helped us improve the paper.
 The authors are indebted to Professor Susan Holmes for a helpful discussion.
-We thank Professor Hongtu Zhu for kindly providing us the data set used in Section \ref{sec-data}.
-This work is partially supported by the NSF grant DMS 1406872.
+We thank Professor Hongtu Zhu for kindly providing us the data sets used in Section \ref{sec-data}.
+This work is partially supported by the NSF grants DMS 1406872 and IIS 1546331.